Medications can both improve and save lives, but there is a hidden danger that can lead to dire consequences — the risk of medication non-adherence.

 - Improper use of medical equipment like inhalers and syringes

 - Taking damaged, expired, or improperly stored medications

 Medication adherence can be especially dangerous among older adults, many of whom take multiple prescription medications.
 However, studies show that with the proper knowledge, motivation, and support, seniors can break through the obstacles to medication adherence.
-As the top-rated provider of home health and hospice Ogden seniors trust, we’ve outlined some of the difficulties in sticking to a prescribed medication plan, and tips to overcome them:
+As a top-rated provider of home health and hospice, we’ve outlined some of the difficulties in sticking to a prescribed medication plan, and tips to overcome them:

 Memory Problems: A leading difficulty in medication adherence among older adults is memory loss.
 Those with dementia or Alzheimer’s might forget to take their medications or may even take multiple doses, having forgotten that they had taken a dose already.